Yianni Diakomihalis: 2020–2021

 Yianni planned to return to college wrestling in 2020–2021; however, the Ivy League announced the cancellation of all winter sports on November 13, 2020, due to the COVID-19 pandemic.

 2021–2022

 After 975 days, Diakomihalis finally returned to the mat for the Big Red on November 20, 2021, defeating Stanford's Jaden Abas at 149 pounds.
 He finished 28-0 and won his third NCAA title (his first at 149 pounds).

 2022–2023

-Diakomihalis finished his college career with his fourth title at the NCAA title in Tulsa (his second title at 149 pounds) with a 4-2 victory over Sammy Sasso of Ohio State University.
+Diakomihalis finished his college career with his fourth title at the NCAA tournament in Tulsa (his second title at 149 pounds) with a 4-2 victory over Sammy Sasso of Ohio State University.
 Diakomihalis became the fifth wrestler in NCAA history, and the second from Cornell University, to win four NCAA titles.

 Freestyle career

 Age-group level

-Diakomihalis was an accomplished cadet freestyle wrestler, he was a two-time World champion and two-time UWW National champion.
+Diakomihalis was an accomplished cadet freestyle wrestler, he was a two-time world champion and two-time UWW National champion.
 As a junior, he placed third at the 2016 UWW Nationals.